xtrasee/cse15l-lab-reports/lab-report-1-week-2.md

 ---

-- The first step we need to do before logging into a course-specific account is install VScode.
-[Click here to install VScode](https://code.visualstudio.com)
+- The first step we need to do before logging into a course-specific account is to install VScode.
+[Click here to install VScode!](https://code.visualstudio.com)

 - Once you install and run VScode, your environment should look similar to this: